visuellverstehen/statamic-content-renderer/README.md

 ### Preserving HTML tags

-If you want to keep the HTML tags and/or modify the content in your own way, you can instruct the renderer to keep them:
+If you want to keep the HTML tags and/or modify the content in your own way, you can instruct the renderer not to strip them:

 ```php
 $renderer = (new Renderer())->withHtmlTags();
 ```

-When you choose to preserve HTML tags, the `withLinkTargets` option (see above) will be ignored.
+**Note:** If you choose to preserve HTML tags, the `withLinkTargets` option (see above) will be ignored.

 ## More about us